michaeldayreads/reference/$-etc..md

 `tmux kill-session -t session-name` end session entirely
 `killall tmux` end all sessions

+#### uptime
+`uptime` to see how long server has been running, users, load averages for 1,5 and 15 minutes

 #### wc
 `wc -l life_the_universe_and_everthing.sh` ideally this would return 42, as would running it :P